1867 Romanian general election: Context

 During the parliamentary break, Brătianu's resignation continued to undermine political stability.
 In July, Factionalists Ceaur-Aslan and Nicolae Iamandi, alongside Grigore Sturdza, published an appeal for the establishment of a regional Moldavian caucus that would defy "Red" centralism (other signatories included Grigore Balș, Panait Balș, Grigore Vârnav, and Colonel Pavlov).
-This initiative was rejected by Crețulescu and Brătianu, who noted that it infringed on the Constitution.
-Faced with the crumbling of his alliances, Crețulescu ultimately resigned in August.
-Cuza loyalist Ion Emanuel Florescu was excited by this opportunity, writing to the exiled former Domnitor that anarchy would result in a regime change.
+This initiative was rejected by Kretzulescu and Brătianu, who noted that it infringed on the Constitution.
+Faced with the crumbling of his alliances, Kretzulescu ultimately resigned in August.
+Cuza loyalist Ioan Emanoil Florescu was excited by this opportunity, writing to the exiled former Domnitor that anarchy would result in a regime change.
 Instead, liberal-radicals formed a new governing coalition, which required them to encourage a maximalist version of Romanian nationalism, supporting "Greater Romania" or "Dacia"—namely, the incorporation of Transylvania and other Romanian-inhabited territories of Austria-Hungary.
 The cause was advanced by Bogdan Petriceicu Hasdeu and Alexandru Candiano-Popescu, who put out the political newspaper Perseverența.
 In summer 1867, Hasdeu traveled across Transylvania to "assess the conditions for a probable insurrection."
 He viewed himself as a future "Red" minister, noting in 1871 that the "Dacian ideal" was being more openly promoted by that party by 1868.

-In October, Golescu officially took over as Prime Minister, and Brătianu was able to regain influence, eventually resuming his position at Internal Affairs.
+In October, Golescu officially took over as prime minister, and Brătianu was able to regain influence, eventually resuming his position at Internal Affairs.
 After filibustering by the "White" deputy Manolache Costache Epureanu, Golescu agreed to dissolve the Assembly and called in new elections, noting that the slim majority he had could not support a government in the long run.
 According to researcher Constantin Gane, Brătianu had actually wanted, and worked for, early elections.
 "The liberal party", he argues, "wanted a Chamber of its own, one that had eluded its grasp for six years, ever since 1862".
 Golescu's message was followed on November 29 by Brătianu's circular letter to the prefects, carried in Monitorul Oficial.
 Claiming that government had put up no candidates of its own, it asked functionaries to exercise a "moral influence" over the electorate, to produce a result in accordance with the national interest—generally seen as code for an election fraud through intimidation.